Dian01811/Dian01811.GitHub.io/index.md

 <strong>July 6, 2023: Ji defended his MS Thesis!</strong>

-<strong>May 4, 2023:Ji was awarded the Virginia & James Bibee Graduate Student Professional Promise Award and the Excellence in Teaching by GTA’s Award by Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.</strong>
+<strong>May 4, 2023: Ji was awarded the Virginia & James Bibee Graduate Student Professional Promise Award and the Excellence in Teaching by GTA’s Award by Department of Earth, Environmental, and Planetary Sciences, University of Tennessee.</strong>

 <strong>May 3, 2023: Ji was awarded a [MSA grant in in Mineralogy-Petrology Research](https://msaweb.org/mineralogy-petrology-grant/)!</strong>